6.4 Power Cone Optimization¶

 Consider the following optimization problem which involves powers of variables:

-Listing 6.8 demonstrates how to solve the example (6.7) using MOSEK.
-The solution is
+Listing 6.7 demonstrates how to solve the example (6.9) using MOSEK.

 function pow1()